 (e) Possess current proof of compliance with local vehicle emission inspection if required by the state, and maintenance requirements.

 (a) Use.
-DD Form 2220 will be used to identify registered POVs on Army, Navy, Air Force, Marine Corps, and DLA installations or facilities.
-The form is produced in single copy for conspicuous placement on the front of the vehicle only (windshield or bumper).
-If allowed by state laws, the decal is placed in the center by the rear view mirror or the lower portion of the driver's side windshield.
-The requirement to affix the DD Form 2220 to the front windshield or bumper of registered vehicles is waived for General Officers and Flag Officers of all Armed Services, Armed Service Secretaries, Political Appointees, Members of Congress, and the Diplomatic Corps.
+The DD Form 2220 may be used to identify registered POVs on Army, Navy, Air Force, Marine Corps, Start Printed Page 78999and DLA installations or facilities.
+The requirement to affix the DD Form 2220 to the front windshield or bumper of registered vehicles is waived for general officers and flag officers of all Armed Services, Armed Service Secretaries, political appointees, members of Congress, and the diplomatic corps.

 (1) Each Service and DLA will procure its own forms and installation and expiration tabs.
 For the Army, the basic decal will be ordered through publications channels and remain on the vehicle until the registered owner disposes of the vehicle, separates from active duty or other conditions specified in paragraph (a)(2) of this section.
 Air Force, DLA, and Army retirees may retain DD Form 2220.
-Army retirees are required to follow the same registration and VRS procedures as active duty personnel.
-Upon termination of affiliation with the service, the registered owner or authorized operator is responsible for removing the DD Form 2220 from the vehicle and surrender of the decal to the issuing office.
-Army installation commanders are responsible for the costs of procuring decals with the name of their installation and related expiration tabs.
-Air Force installations will use the installation tag (4″ by 1/2″) to identify the Air Force Installation where the vehicle is registered.
-Air Force personnel may retain the DD Form 2220 upon reassignment, retirement, or separation provided the individual is still eligible for continued registration, the registration is updated in SFMIS, and Start Printed Page 76535the installation tab is changed accordingly.
-Position the decal directly under the DD Form 2220.
+Service retirees may be required to follow the same registration procedures as active duty personnel.
+Upon termination of affiliation with the Service, the registered owner or authorized operator is responsible for removing the DD Form 2220 from the vehicle and surrender of the decal to the issuing office.
+Service installations requiring registration are responsible for the costs of procuring decals with the name of their installation and related expiration tabs.

-(2) For other Armed Services and DLA, DD Form 2220 and installation and expiration tabs will be removed from POV's by the owner prior to departure from their current installation, retirement, or separation from military or government affiliation, termination of ownership, registration, liability insurance, or other conditions further identified by local policy.
+(2) Services and DLA, will require removal of the DD Form 2220, and installation and expiration tabs from POVs by the owner prior to departure from their current installation, retirement, or separation from military or Government affiliation, termination of ownership, registration, liability insurance, or other conditions further identified by local policy.